 Home made solar heat storage systems can be practical and cost effective. but they need a backup heating system to insure a constant supply of hot water.
-Ordinary hot water tanks can be used to suppliment solar heated water, but they loose a lot of heat when idle.
-On the other hand a tankless heater looses very little heat since a network of copper tubes are heated directly when heat is needed.
-A small tankless water heater works great with a solar hot water heating system or it may be used alone to conserve heat.
-The best tankless water heaters that I know about come from Summit Green.
+Ordinary hot water tanks can be used to supplement solar heated water, but they loose a lot of heat when idle.
+On the other hand a tank less heater looses very little heat since a network of copper tubes are heated directly when heat is needed.
+A small tank less water heater works great with a solar hot water heating system or it may be used alone to conserve heat.

 Are homemade heat storage vaults difficult to make?

 Will they cost an arm and a leg?